department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/1151-claims-title-38.md

 <div class="va-introtext">

-If you suffered an added disability—or your existing injury or disease got worse—while you were getting VA medical care or taking part in a VA program designed to help you find, get, or keep a job, you may be able to get compensation by filing a Title 38 U.S.C.
+Find out if you can get compensation from VA for a Title 38 U.S.C.
 1151 claim.
-Find out if you can get this benefit.
+You may have a claim if you suffered an added disability—or your existing injury or disease got worse—while you were getting VA medical care or taking part in a VA program designed to help you find, get, or keep a job.

 </div>